-Glider "Kelvin" measured well-defined late autumn stratification in the water column with a depth of 85 m and a relatively deep (50-60 m) thermocline both on transit to and once on station (Figure 2b).
-Stratification was thermally driven, with the 50-60 m thick SML at 11.5 °C being 4.5 °C warmer than the comparably thinner 20-30 m bottom mixed later at 7.0 resolution Atlantic Margin Model AMM7 (Fig. C1).
-The glider started travelling west on 9 November to the recovery site, but it is unclear whether the glider moved into colder water or was capturing additional heat loss from the SML (Fig. 2).

-°C (Figure 2a).
+Glider "Kelvin" measured well-defined late autumn stratification in the water column with a depth of 85 m and a relatively deep (50-60 m) thermocline both on transit to and once on station (Figure 2a).
+Stratification was thermally driven, with the 50-60 m thick SML at 11.5 °C being 4.5 °C warmer than the comparably thinner 20-30 m bottom mixed later at 7.0 °C (Figure 2a).
 The SML temperature decreased by 2.3 °C to 9.2 °C over the 22 day-sampling period.
 There were further layers of vertical stratification within the SML and above the BML at the beginning of the deployment until the 23 October (Figure 2b).
-The relatively deep pycnocline was observed until early November, later than predicted by the regional 7 km-
+The relatively deep pycnocline was observed until early November, later than predicted by regional models.
+The glider started travelling west on 9 November to the recovery site, but it is unclear whether the glider moved into colder water or was capturing additional heat loss from the SML (Fig. 2).

-The turbulent kinetic energy (TKE) dissipation rate ε within the water column ranged between 1×10^{-10} and 1×10^{-6} W kg-1, with the strongest mixing observed at the surface and the lowest ε values observed within the mid-water below the boundary of surface mixing.
-Prolonged periods of intense wind-driven boundary mixing ($\varepsilon = 1 \times 10^{-6}$ W kg-1) at the surface were evident from the measurements of TKE dissipation, with this turbulence occasionally penetrating and eroding the top of

-- 135 the pycnocline, as observed between 23 and 27 October (Fig 2c).
-In comparison to the surrounding midwater ε levels (1×10-9 W kg-1), enhanced ε was observed within the pycnocline when the glider dived deep enough to sample across it (Fig 3c).
-Furthermore, episodic intense bursts of ε (1×10-6 W kg-1) were also occasionally observed within the pycnocline (Fig. 2c and Fig. 3c).
-However, the glider did not measure clear bottom boundary turbulence driven by the barotropic tide due to having to turn within 15m of the bed and thus not always being in the narrow BML layer as discussed. - 140 The deep pycnocline separated the oxygen-replete SML (280 μmol kg-1, 100 % saturation) from the oxygen-depleted BML (240-250 μmol kg-1, 75 % saturation; Fig. 3).
+The TKE dissipation rate ε within the water column ranged between 1×10^{-9} and 1×10^{-6} W kg-1, with the strongest mixing observed at the surface and the lowest ε values observed within the mid-water below the boundary of surface mixing.
+Prolonged periods of intense wind-driven boundary mixing ($\varepsilon = 1\times10^{-6}$ W kg-1) at the surface were evident from the measurements of TKE dissipation, with this turbulence occasionally penetrating and eroding the top of the pycnocline, as observed between 23 and 27 October (Fig 2d).
+In comparison to the surrounding midwater ε levels (1×10-9 W kg-1), enhanced ε was observed within the pycnocline when the glider dived deep enough to sample across it (Fig 2c).
+Furthermore, episodic intense bursts of ε (1×10-7 W kg-1) were also occasionally observed within the pycnocline (Fig. 2c and Fig. 3c).
+However, the glider did not measure clear bottom boundary turbulence driven by the barotropic tide due to having to turn within 15m of the bed and thus not always being in the narrow BML layer as discussed.

+130 The deep pycnocline separated the replete SML (280 μmol kg-1, 100 % saturation) from the oxygen depleted BML (240-250 μmol kg-1, 75 % saturation; Fig. 3).
 Evidently the glider only sampled across the pycnocline and into the BML on two separate occasions (Fig. 2).
-Therefore, for this study the two periods are treated as two separate time series (A, from 18 to 30 October 2018; B, from 8 to 13 November 2018 travelling SW back to shore for recovery from 9 November) for flux calculations.
+Therefore, for this study the two periods are treated as two separate time series (A, from 18 to 30 October 2018; B, from 8 to 13 November 2018 - travelling SW back to shore for recovery from 9 November) for flux calculations.

-1453.2Diapycnal mixing of O2
+3.2 Diapycnal mixing of O2